Charbonneau Commission: Unité permanente anti-corruption (UPAC)

 By July 2018, Quebec's Unité permanente anti-corruption (UPAC)—anti-corruption police force—which was established in 2011, had 114 convictions.
 UPAC prosecutors had laid "criminal charges against 331 people and companies".
 The UPAC undertook investigations stemming from testimonies from the Charbonneau Commission.
 Convictions from these investigations included those related to "operation Lauréat", former-Mayors Gilles Vaillancourt, Gérald Tremblay, and Michael Applebaum.

 According to a November 28, 2018 Global News report, UPAC Officer Jean-Frédérick Gagnon, told the inquiry in 2014 that "operation Lauréat" was an investigation into "the biggest corruption fraud in Canadian history" implicating SNC-Lavalin in bribery for the construction of the MUHC.

 In October 2012 police searched two residences owned by then-mayor of Laval, Gilles Vaillancourt, as well as municipal buildings, and safety deposit boxes rented by Vaillancourt.
-On 24 October Vaillancourt announced that he would be temporarily leaving his function as mayor for health reasons.
-On 9 November he resigned as mayor, denying all of the corruption allegations against him.
-On May 9, 2013 he was arrested at his home by the police and charged with gangsterism.
+On November 9, 2012, Vaillancourt resigned as mayor and denied all of the corruption allegations against him.

 Montreal mayor Gérald Tremblay resigned on November 5, 2012 as a direct result of revelations made in the Commission.

-As a result of the testimonies by witnesses at the Charbonneau Commission, on June 17, 2013 Montréal interim mayor Michael Applebaum was arrested on charges of fraud, conspiracy, breach of trust, and corruption in municipal affairs.
-On January 26, 2017, Québec Court Judge Louise Provost found Applebaum guilty of eight of the 14 corruption-related charges against him stemming activities that took place between 2006 and 2012 when he was serving as borough mayor of Côte-des-Neiges–Notre-Dame-de-Grâce.
+As a result of the testimonies by witnesses at the Charbonneau Commission, on May 9, 2013, Laval mayor Gilles Vaillancourt was arrested on charges of fraud and gangsterism, and on June 17, 2013, Montreal interim mayor Michael Applebaum was arrested on charges of fraud, conspiracy, breach of trust, and corruption in municipal affairs in relation to actions between 2006 and 2012 when he was mayor of Côte-des-Neiges–Notre-Dame-de-Grâce.
+On June 18, 2013, Applebaum announced his resignation as mayor of Montreal, maintaining that the allegations against him were unfounded.

+On December 1, 2016, Vaillancourt, as part of a plea deal, pleaded guilty to fraud, breach of trust and conspiracy for actions of corruption in awarding city construction contracts between 1996 and 2010.
+On December 15, he was sentenced to six years in prison and ordered to pay $9 million in restitution to the city from a Swiss bank account and other assets.

+On January 26, 2017, Applebaum was found guilty of eight corruption-related charges.
+On March 30, 2017, Applebaum was sentenced to 12 months in prison and two years of probation.
+The judge said that Applebaum had committed "very serious" crimes.

+Aftermath and long-term impact

+The commission's final report in November 2015 led to several reforms.
+These included the creation of the Autorité des marchés publics in 2017 to oversee public contracts.
+A monitoring committee reported in 2018 that approximately 70 to 80 percent of the 60 recommendations had been implemented, at least partially.
+An OECD review in 2020 examined Quebec's progress on public procurement integrity and noted advances but also remaining gaps.

+Implementation has been described as partial, especially on reducing reliance on private engineering firms and strengthening whistleblower protection.